 As per the World Health Assembly Resolution 73.1, the Independent Panel conducted an impartial, independent and comprehensive review.

 Panelists drew from their expertise and experiences and did not represent their institutions or governments.
-The Panel has its own independent Secretariat.
-It has been financed from WHO assessed contributions and did not accept additional contribution in cash or in kind.
+The Panel had its own independent Secretariat.
+It was financed from WHO assessed contributions and did not accept additional contribution in cash or in kind.

-The Independent Panel’s offices are on the Geneva Health Campus.
-The Panel has its own website and distinct brand.
+The Independent Panel’s offices were on the Geneva Health Campus.
+The Panel maintained its own website and distinct brand.

-Q. How can Member States and others contribute to the Panel’s work?
+Q. How could Member States and others contribute to the Panel’s work?

-The Independent Panel is committed to learning from stakeholders and invites submissions from around the world on all aspects in relation to the Panel’s Program of Work.
+The Independent Panel was committed to learning from stakeholders and invited submissions from around the world on all aspects related to its Program of Work.
 The aim was to identify evidence-based clear and implementable solutions, in order for the world to achieve the highest possible level of pandemic preparedness and response.

 WHO Member States, civil society organisations, researchers, the private sector, and the general public were welcome to submit their contributions, and published submissions can be viewed here.

-Q. How can I learn more about the Independent Panel’s work and progress?
+Q. How could the public learn more about the Independent Panel’s work and progress?

-The Independent Panel seeks to ensure its processes are as transparent as possible.
+The Independent Panel sought to ensure its processes were as transparent as possible.

-The Panel invited any interested persons to sign up for our regular email briefings and news releases on the subscription form on our website.
+The Panel invited any interested persons to sign up for regular email briefings and news releases on a subscription form on the website.

-The Panel aimed to publish documentation from meetings or other events rapidly – within days and not weeks.
+The Panel published documentation from meetings or other events rapidly, usually within days.

 The Independent Panel also engaged with media at regular intervals throughout the duration of the Panel, linked to progress reports to the WHO Governing Bodies.